avigad/mathematics_in_lean_source/README.md

 The call to `make install-deps` is only required the first time, and only if you want to use the bundled version of Sphinx and Pygments with improved syntax highlighting for Lean.

+If you have trouble building the pdf file, see <https://github.com/sphinx-doc/sphinx/issues/5823>.
+In particular, on Ubuntu, you may need to install the package `fonts-freefont-otf`.

 ## How to test the Lean code snippets

 ```